Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 18.28.53 UTC
+- WIB: Rabu, 17 Desember 2025 20.02.52 UTC
-- WITA: Rabu, 17 Desember 2025 19.28.53 UTC
+- WITA: Rabu, 17 Desember 2025 21.02.52 UTC
-- WIT: Rabu, 17 Desember 2025 20.28.53 UTC
+- WIT: Rabu, 17 Desember 2025 22.02.52 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: motivational
+Kategori: friendship